gdha/pi-stories/docs/pi-stories12.md

 The purpose of this pod is to demonstrate that we can send information to our graphite application.
 We choose to send the temperatire in Celsius once a minute.

-Start with cloning our github repository:
+Start with cloning our pi4-temperature2graphite github repository [2]:

 ```bash
 git clone https://github.com/gdha/pi4-temperature2graphite.git